thiagoelias99/nest-template-todo/README.md

 2. Create a copy and rename ***.env.sample*** to ***.env***
 3. Fill `JWT_SECRET` with some data (*string*)
     - Example: `JWT_SECRET="THISISASECRET123"`
-4. Optionally rename the `DATABASE_URL` file name in .env.
+4. Fill `DATABASE_URL` with postgres sql connection string.
+    - Example: `postgresql://postgres:admin@localhost:5432/postgres`
 5. Optionally rename the `PORT` number in .env.
 6. Run cmd `npm run migrate:deploy`
-    - This will create the sqlite file (if not exists) and automatic sync the migrations.
+    - This will connect to the database and automatic sync the migrations.
 7. Run cmd `npm run start`
     - This will start the server.